-- Academic Consequences: Infractions that are primarily academic in nature, such as non-participation in class or turning in an assignment late, may result in students receiving a lower grade.
+- Academic Consequences: Infractions that are primarily academic in nature, such as non-participation in class or turning in an assignment late, may result in students receiving a lower grade. - In-School Detention: A student may be assigned a detention time, such as an inschool detention to be served during lunch whereby the student performs a service to the school (cleaning desks or other such duty). - Immediate Removal: Students whose presence poses a continuing danger to persons or property or an ongoing threat of interfering with the educational process may be immediately removed from school.

-- School Learning Opportunity (SLO)

-or In-School Detention: A student

-may be assigned a detention time,

-such as an in-school detention to be

-served during lunch whereby the

-student performs a service to the

-school (cleaning desks or other such

-duty).

-- Immediate Removal: Students

-whose presence poses a continuing

-danger to persons or property or an

-ongoing threat of interfering with

-the educational process may be

-immediately removed from school.

-- A conference with parents/ guardian and the Head Administrator shall follow within one day, to inform the parent/guardian of the charges against the student.
-After which the student shall either be reinstated or short-term suspended. - Short-term Suspension: A student may be suspended from school for up to ten (10) days, if deemed necessary and appropriate by school administration.
-Academic make-up work is required.
-At the end of the short-term suspension period, the student shall submit a written essay addressing the issue at hand and stating how the student intends to move forward. - Long-Term Suspension.
-Long-term suspension is defined as the removal of a student from instruction and all school-related activities for more than ten (10) days and up to the balance of the semester or longer in cases which are near the end of a given semester. - A student may be given the opportunity for a due process hearing prior to suspension.
+A conference with parents/ guardian and the Head Administrator shall follow within one day, to inform the parent/guardian of the charges against the student.
+After which the student shall either be reinstated or short-term suspended.

+- Short-term Suspension: A student may be suspended from school for up to ten (10) days, if deemed necessary and appropriate by school administration.
+Academic make-up work is required. - Long-Term Suspension.
+Long-term suspension is defined as the removal of a student from instruction and all school-related activities for more than ten (10) days and up to the balance of the semester or longer in cases which are near the end of a given semester.

+- A student may be given the opportunity for a due process hearing prior to suspension.
 See Due Process, section in this handbook. - At the Head Administrator's discretion, students for whom long-term suspension is recommended, students may be suspended pending a due process hearing for up to 10 days.